haproxy/haproxy/doc/lua-api/index.rst

   Returns the proxy unique identifier of the server.

+.. js:function:: Server.get_rid(sv)

+  Returns the rid (revision ID) of the server.
+  It is an unsigned integer that is set upon server creation.
+Value is derived from a global counter that starts at 0 and is incremented each time one or multiple server deletions are followed by a server addition (meaning that old name/id reuse could occur).

+  Combining server name/id with server rid yields a process-wide unique identifier.

 .. js:function:: Server.is_draining(sv)

   Return true if the server is currently draining sticky connections.